 — Roger Ebert

 This more minor moral decision from earlier precedes this main one: Del’s wife is dead and he is homeless.
-Neal realizes this when he’s on the train back in Chicago almost home and has time to reflect.
+Neal realises this when he’s on the train back in Chicago almost home and has time to reflect.
 We are shown what he is thinking – his children, pie coming out of the oven, a turkey, then he thinks of all the times with Del we’ve been shown Del has no wife.
 He rushes back to the station where he finds Del alone.
 Del admits that Marie’s been dead for eight years.

 Del has learnt not to be so clingy with people he’s just met, and Neal has learnt to call Del ‘one unique individual’. (“Is that Latin for asshole?”)
 He’s learnt to take life as it comes.